October 24th, 2026

 Celebrating National Bologna Day

-So, how can you join in on the fun and celebrate National Bologna Day?
-Here are some ideas:
+Wondering how you can partake in the festivities of National Bologna Day?
+Here are some enticing ideas:

 Fun Facts About Bologna